Here’s How to Take Your Sleep Routine to the Next Level

 When sleep is elusive despite healthy habits, you’ll be glad to have these safe, natural sleep aids in your sleep “tool box”:

-While all top notch sleep routines share certain basic characteristics, your personal sleep routine will ultimately turn out ot be as individual as you are.
+While all top notch sleep routines share certain basic characteristics, your personal sleep routine will ultimately turn out to be as individual as you are.
 Try not to get discouraged it if takes a little time and experimentation to discover what works for you.
-Eventually you’ll hit on just the right combination of strategies and habits to start sleeping better than you ever thought was possible.
+Eventually you’ll hit on just the right combination of strategies and habits to enjoy the best sleep of your life.
 Sweet dreams!

 1. Xie, L., Kang, H., Xu, Q., Chen, M. J., Liao, Y., Thiyagarajan, M., … Nedergaard, M. (2013).
 Sleep Drives Metabolite Clearance from the Adult Brain.
 Science, 342(6156), 373-377. doi:10.1126/science.1241224